International Coalition of Library Consortia: Members

+There are currently 238 consortia participating in ICOLC.

 ICOLC represents both formally organized and informal consortia.
 That is, consortial groups range from informal with no central office, a rotating leadership, and volunteer service; the most formal may be legally incorporated, have an organized office in a larger government agency or NGO, with large permanent staff.
 Consortia may adjust and change over time: a hallmark of cooperative work.

 Consortia can come in many different shapes and sizes—comprising dozens even to hundreds of libraries down to groups of a handful.
 Some have broad programs that bring libraries together, while many are mainly brought together to license electronic resources for common use.
 Consortia not only vary in size, but they are also very diverse.
 Consortia vary in terms of mission, scope, funding sources, total funding, staffing, and more.
 ICOLC's member consortia may be confined to specific library types (e.g., special libraries, academic libraries, public libraries) or government agencies, or can comprise multi-type libraries, which may be regional or cover broad regions, nation, or more.
 Many libraries belong to more than one, to achieve different purposes.